paulocesarelias/pekit/README.md

 # pekit
-A pack of utilities functions that can be easily reused between projects for anyone.
+A pack of php utilities functions that can be easily reused between projects for anyone.